flucoma/flucoma-docs/doc/DTWRegressor.rst

 :message predictSeries:

-   :arg inBuffer: The input series stored in a |buffer|
+   :arg sourceBuffer: The input series stored in a |buffer|

-   :arg outBuffer: A buffer to write the prediction to
+   :arg targetBuffer: A buffer to write the prediction to

    Given a fitted model, predict the output for a single series in and write it to another buffer